-You probably would have never guessed that same man leads a West Ocean City-based real estate development company responsible for more than $250 million in economic growth on the Eastern Shore.
-And that’s just a fraction of his most recent successes.
+Jack Burbage, principal of Blue Water Development, a West Ocean City-based real estate development company responsible for more than $250 million in economic growth on the Eastern Shore, looks forward to his company’s continued success.

-And when real estate took a turn, they purchased Castaways Campground and directed their focus toward the hospitality industry.
-Today, Blue Water Development Corporation owns three upscale campgrounds (Sunset Beach Resort and Chincoteague Island KOA in Virginia and The Resort at Massey’s Landing in Delaware) and three hotels (Bethany Beach Ocean Suites in Delaware, The Commander Hotel in Maryland, and Fairfield Inn & Suites Chincoteague in Virginia), with a sundry of new ventures accumulating along the East Coast.
+After purchasing Castaways Campground, also in West Ocean City, they focused on the hospitality industry.
+Now, Blue Water Development Corporation owns three upscale campgrounds, Sunset Beach Resort and Chincoteague Island KOA in Virginia and The Resort at Massey’s Landing in Delaware.
+They also own three hotels, Bethany Beach Ocean Suites in Delaware, The Commander Hotel in Ocean City, Md., and Fairfield Inn & Suites Chincoteague in Virginia.

 As the company grows, Burbage remains an active partner, but he is gradually retiring from the day-to-day obligations and “passing the baton” to Todd.
 With his son running the business, Burbage predicts Blue Water Development will become the fastest growing company on Delmarva.

 In addition to serving 30 years on the board of directors of Berlin-based Taylor Bank, Burbage has been a member of the board of trustees for Atlantic General Hospital for 10 years.
 He co-chairs the Atlantic General Campaign for the Future, which includes the current construction of the regional cancer care center on the hospital’s campus in Berlin.
 He also serves on the board of directors of Diakonia, a crisis shelter facility in West Ocean City.

 In 2013, Burbage received the Franklin P. Perdue School of Business Leadership Award and in 2015, the Hal Glick Distinguished Service Award.